top of page

 I am grateful for our extraordinary team at 29.

-• Thanks to Tina Reres and a small community of family gardeners for working tirelessly all summer long to ensure that our garden continues to be vibrant and beautiful.
+• Thanks to Tina Reres, one of our science teachers, and a small community of family gardeners for working tirelessly all summer long to ensure that our garden continues to be vibrant and beautiful.

 Rebecca